-The terrorist attacks of September 11, 2001 changed that mission.
-Now, Border Patrol's focus has shifted toward prevention of terrorism through working to stop the flow of terrorists and terrorist weapons into the country.
+The terrorist attacks of September 11, 2001, and subsequent attacks, changed that mission.
+Now, Border Patrol’s focus has shifted toward prevention of terrorism through working to stop the flow of terrorists and terrorist weapons into the country.
 Border Patrol works to secure the 6,000 miles of international border with Canada and Mexico, and the 2,000 miles of coastal waters around Florida and Puerto Rico.

 CBP Public Affairs Officer Tara Dunlop said that the agency’s ideal recruit is someone “who prefers working outdoors and can successfully complete an oral interview, medical and fitness exams, drug testing, and background investigation.”

 Dunlop also said that military veterans are strong candidates because “we offer an opportunity to protect America, in America.
 In fact, veterans make up more than 20 percent of the Border Patrol.”

 While prior law enforcement experience is helpful, Dunlop said, it is not required because the Academy will provide agents with the knowledge and skills they will need to do the job.

 The CBP trains students from a variety of backgrounds, and Dunlop said the agency welcomes those with college degrees, and those with a military background have proven to be highly successful.

 Fluency in Spanish or the aptitude to learn Spanish is necessary.
 Spanish language immersion is provided at the Academy for those who need it.